-'Patrimony of gestures' is a term deriving from the field of archeobotany.
-It means the archeological study of past 'reproductive' practices via the reading of plant evidence found at archaeological sites, preserved over centuries through waterlogging, carbonisation or imprinting in ceramics.
-From these 'inscriptions', archeobotanists reconstruct the gestures of past peoples as they worked with and lived on the land.
+'Patrimony of gestures' is a term deriving from the field of archeobotany, which analyses plant evidence found at archaeological sites, preserved through waterlogging, carbonisation or imprinting in ceramics.
+From these inscriptions, archeobotanists reconstruct the gestures of past peoples as they worked with and lived on the land.

 But what patrimony of gestures will current reproductive practices leave imprinted?
 And what occurs when the memory of reproductive practices is not protected, or actively erased?